Environments and sustainable development: what geographical approaches?

 English

-Human activities have all kinds of consequences for ecosystems, and it is clearly necessary to think and act in favour of environments that are conducive to sustainable development.
-However, the specific geographical characteristics of each region, whether demographic, political, organisational or economic, play a decisive role in determining the extent to which sustainable management can be achieved.
+Human activities have all kinds of consequences on ecosystems, so it is clearly necessary to think and act in favour of environments conducive to sustainable development.
+However, the specific geographical characteristics of territories, whether demographic, economic, organisational or political, are decisive in determining the possibilities for achieving sustainable management.
 How can sustainable territories be created?
-The aim of this article is to present, according to four branches of geography, the challenges of public policies with regard to environments and the need to embed sustainability in territories.
+The aim of this text is to present, according to four branches of geography, the challenges of public policy with regard to the environment and the need to embed sustainability in territories.

 • Geography